Constructor finds $55M for tech that powers search and discovery for e-commerce businesses – TechCrunch

 The round is being led by Silversmith Capital Partners — which coincidentally, just today, led another round for an e-commerce startup, Zonos.

 It is joined by a long list of notable individual investors.
 They include David Fraga, former president of InVision; Kevin Weil, former head of product at Twitter and Instagram; Jason Finger, founder of Seamless; Carl Sparks, ex-CEO of Travelocity; Robyn Peterson, CTO at CNN; Dave Heath, founder of Bombas; Ryan Barretto, president at Sprout Social; Melody Hildebrandt, EVP engineering and CISO at FOX; Zander Rafael, co-founder of Better.com; and Seth Shaw, CRO at Airtable.
-Cap Table Coalition — a firm that helps underrepresented-background investors back up-and-coming startups — was also involved.
+Cap Table Coalition — a firm that helps underrepresented background investors back up-and-coming startups — was also involved.
 Fraga is joining Constructor’s board with this round.

 The last year and a half has been a bumper one for the world of e-commerce — with more traffic, transactions and retailers moving online in the wake of social distancing measures impacting in-person, physical shopping.
 But that has also exposed a lot of the cracks in how e-commerce works (or doesn’t work, as the case may be).

 One of the more dysfunctional areas is search and discovery.
-As most of us have unfortunately learned first-hand, when we search for things in the search window of an online store, it’s almost always the case that the results don’t have what we want.
+As most of us have unfortunately learned firsthand, when we search for things in the search window of an online store, it’s almost always the case that the results don’t have what we want.

 When we browse as we might in a physical store, because we are not sure of what we want, all too often we are not prompted with pictures of things we might actually like to buy.
 They may be there — we typically visit sites because we either already know them, or have seen something we like elsewhere — but nevertheless, finding what we might actually like to buy can take a lot of time, and in many cases may never happen at all.